d4rken-org/sdmaid/PRIVACY_POLICY.md

 # Privacy policy

-This is the privacy policy for the Android app "SD Maid - System Cleaning Tool" by Matthias Urhahn (darken).
+This is the privacy policy for the Android app "SD Maid 1 - System Cleaner" by Matthias Urhahn (darken).

 ## Preamble